 Although Lindsey did not register a hit in Saturday’s matchup, she legged out a throw after a fielding error in the second inning, allowing Muno to advance into scoring position for sophomore infielder Kansas Robinson at the plate.

-In her first collegiate at-bat, freshman pitcher Renae Cunningham cleared the centerfield fence and Muno followed suit, delivering back-to-back home runs that proved to be essential in securing the win in the bottom of the inning.
+In her first-ever collegiate at-bat, freshman pitcher Renae Cunningham launched a ball over the centerfield fence and Muno followed suit.
+The back-to-back home runs served as the extra push NU needed to push it over the finish line.

-Despite NU’s lofty lead, the Buckeyes nearly mounted the comeback.
+Just when it looked like the ‘Cats had the win all shored up, the Buckeyes nearly managed to comeback.
 The hosts scored seven runs in the bottom of the seventh before Cunningham re-entered the game in the circle and recorded the save.

-Although the ’Cats were unable to score in their last game of the weekend, Lindsey contributed two of the team’s six hits during the loss, highlighted by a fifth inning triple.
+Although the ’Cats were unable to score in the weekend’s final game, Lindsey contributed two of the team’s six hits during the loss, highlighted by a fifth inning triple.

 Following the conclusion to what had been an 11-game win streak, NU will return home to host Michigan at the “J” next weekend.
 The Wolverines are undefeated in conference play thus far and are coming off series sweeps of both Purdue and Indiana.